 When will you be notifying applicants on whether they've been selected?

-We will begin reviewing applications after the Sept.
-7 deadline has passed, and will notify all applicants by the middle of September if they've been selected.
+We will begin reviewing applications after the May 6 deadline has passed, and will notify all applicants by the end of May if they've been selected.

 I'm not a U.S. resident.
 Am I eligible to apply?